Develop Leaders: Three Effortless Steps for Transforming Employees into Leaders

 Interdependent leadership is established based on the strengths of each team member.

-A good manager knows each individual team member on a more personable level and can understand where their strengths lie and what tasks best fit those strengths—this where leadership truly becomes about leading each person differently.
+A good manager knows each individual team member on a more personal level and can understand where their strengths lie and what tasks best fit those strengths—this is where leadership truly becomes about leading each person differently.

 Once a manager understands each individual team member’s strengths, expectations are then aligned with that team member’s strengths that also fit with the company’s overall objectives.

-By allowing a team member to work to their strengths within a role you are allowing them great autonomy and show the other team members that they can rely on one another based on each other’s strengths which creates interdependence throughout the team.
+By allowing a team member to work to their strengths within a role, you are allowing them great autonomy and showing the other team members that they can rely on one another based on each other’s strengths, which creates interdependence throughout the team.

 2. Establish routine conversations that provide a connection between manager and employee.